crunchy234/akahu_to_budget/README.md

 There is minimal security, mostly because the webhooks don't take parameters so the worst someone can do is sync your budget prematurely.

 You can run the sync by going to http://localhost:5000/sync

+# Running Tests

+There are some tests to validate the API is still working.
+You can probably ignore them.